AdelaideAuto-IDLab/PhysicalBackdoorDetectors/README.md

 # Detailed Experimental Running

-In our papr, we conduct experiments on below hardware:
+In our paper, we conduct experiments on below hardware:

 > GPU Model: NVIDIA A6000
 >